elves/elvish/website/ref/language.md

 ### Circular dependencies

-Circular dependencies are allowed but has an important restriction.
+Circular dependencies are allowed but have an important restriction.
 If a module `a` contains `use b` and module `b` contains `use a`, the top-level statements in module `b` will only be able to access variables that are defined before the `use b` in module `a`; other variables will be `$nil`.